Skip to main content

 Mozambique

 In September 2023, the Council of Ministers of Mozambique approved a proposal to submit the Treaty on the Prohibition of Nuclear Weapons (TPNW) to the National Assembly for ratification.
-‘As this is the last stage of the internal procedures, we are committed to get this step done soon,’ the government said in November of that year.1 However, little progress was achieved in 2024 towards completing the ratification process, partly due to political instability.
+‘As this is the last stage of the internal procedures, we are committed to get this step done soon,’ the government said in November of that year.1 In September 2025, the government held a meeting with partners to identify the legal and administrative requirements of ratification.2

 TPNW Status